Entertainment Districts of Tallahassee

 Midtown is home to local shopping gems like Midtown Reader, an independent bookstore with an extensive collection of unique books and crafts.

 Downtown Tallahassee is where history and politics go hand in hand.
 Witness government in action alongside museums and important civil rights markers.
-Hobnob with politicians at the iconic Andrew’s Downtown on Adams Street or indulge in fine dining among influential decision makers at Il Lusso, Savour, Rootstock or Cypress.
+Hobnob with politicians at the iconic Andrew’s Downtown on Adams Street or indulge in fine dining among influential decision makers at Il Lusso, Savour, or Rootstock.